chenyukang/rubytt/README.md

 Rubytt is a static Ruby code analyzer, optimized especially for Rails app.

-1. The basic ideas comes from [rubysonar](https://github.com/yinwang0/rubysonar), but with more help from analysising of db/schema.rb, we may get more accurate types for the code annotation.
+1. The basic ideas comes from [rubysonar](https://github.com/yinwang0/rubysonar), but with more help from analysis of db/schema.rb, we may get more accurate types for the code annotation or bug finding.

 2. I also add some visualizations for the class/db/model.